 X: It’s A Gas, Gas, Gas

-That summer I got a job with a cinema rep house playing second-run films in 16mm.
+That Summer I got a job with a cinema rep house playing second-run films in 16mm.
 It was one of the most consistently popular movie theatres in London.
 Patrons could see a double-bill for less than the price of a single first-run feature at any of the other cinemas.
-I became their new projectionist.
+I became the new projectionist.
 And concession stand server.
 And janitor.
-However, I also managed to put together some killer double bills that increased the theater’s attendance.
+However, I also managed to put together some killer double bills that increased the theatre’s attendance.

-The movie house played to a mostly university and college crowd – Western and Fanshawe students accounted for more than half of our clientele.
-However, because it was summer, most of the students had gone home and our box office receipts had fallen off.
+The movie house played to a mostly university and college crowd – Western and Fanshawe students accounted for about half of our clientele.
+However, because it was Summer, most of the students had gone home and our box office receipts had fallen off.
 It was thought by the theatre owner that younger talent (i.e. me) would attract, and hopefully increase the younger audience with some targeted double bills.

 On Tuesday, the first night of its run, we had a smaller than normal house.
 However, two plainclothes vice squad officers made their presence known about half way through the film.
-After interviewing the owner, his wife and me, they issued a written ‘shut down and property seizure’ notice if the scheduled six performances were ‘held over’ due to popular demand.
+After interviewing the owner, his wife and me, they issued a written ‘shut down and property seizure’ notice warning that if the scheduled six performances were ‘held over’ due to popular demand, well….
 They were aware of the loophole, but were sure to close it soon, they said.
 They never did.

 I sprang into action.
 I wrote a press release and sent it to both campus newspapers.
 I detailed the police presence and quoted liberally from the ‘asset seizure’ notice.
 I then offered fifty cents off the ticket price upon presentation of a copy of the published release, good for any screening.

 On the Friday night during that run I went out with some friends to celebrate, because we’d sold out three nights straight and even turned people away.
 More free press!
-But, I got drunk.
+But I got drunk.
 Really drunk.
 I forgot to change the marquee for the Saturday matinee (also my job).
 It was a FAMILY matinee.
-A photograph that ran in the Saturday evening edition of the local newspaper showing moms and baby carriages lining up to see “Pink Flamingos” instead of Disney’s “Fantasia” was… awkward.
-More free press!
+A photograph that ran in the Saturday evening edition of the local newspaper showing moms and baby carriages lining up to see ‘Pink Flamingos’ instead of Disney’s ‘Fantasia’ was… awkward.
+But more free press!

 What I saw blew my mind.